paradigm-lab/java-Programmes/NOTE.md

         Are objects that contain reference to values and/or other objects or To the special value null to denote the absence of the value.

+# Declaring Variables in Java
+    To declare a variable in Java, We must specify its name (also called an idetifier) and type.

+    An identifier is a name of any length, consisting of letter, digits, underscore and dollar sign, That conform to the following rules:
+        * Starts with a letter, an underscore(_) or a dollar sign($)
+        * can't be a reserved keyword
+        * can't be true, false (Boolean) or null